retroelec/T-HMI-C64/README.md

 ### Files

 - THMIC64KB/thmic64kb.apk : Android APK file to be uploaded to your Android smartphone
-- T-HMI-C64.ino : Arduino .ino file of the C64 emulator
+- arduino/C64Emu/C64Emu.ino : Arduino .ino file of the C64 emulator
+- arduino/BLEJoystick/BLEJoystick.ino : Arduino .ino file of the BLE joystick
 - src/* : C64 emulator source code
 - THMIC64KB/app/src/ : source code of Android app
 - Makefile : used to install development environment and to compile + upload code
 - enclosure/* : stl and scad files for the gamepad by uliuc@gmx.net

-### Install environment
+### Install environment (optional)

 - Download arduino-cli for your platform (e.g. https://downloads.arduino.cc/arduino-cli/arduino-cli_latest_Linux_64bit.tar.gz for linux), unpack the binary and place it in a directory included in the search path of executables (e.g. /usr/local/bin on linux).